 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or Curry Community Health, Kent Downs 541-813-2535 ext 2354.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or, Kent Downs 541-214-4786 Oregon Drinking Water Service.
+Kent is the inspector for small water systems in Curry County.